chintal/serial-test/firmware/hal-cdc-test/src/uc-impl/usb-impl/info/README.md

-  - `USB_API` cannot be used as a precompiled library as long as the application is allowed to specify its descriptors within `descriptors.h` and `descriptors.c`.
-Due to this, we therefore take the necessity of integrating `USB_API` into the application code as a given.
+  - `USB_API` cannot be used as a precompiled library as long as the application is allowed to specify its descriptors within `descriptors.h` and `descriptors.c`, which is used by all the other USBAPI files to control its compilation.
+Due to this, we therefore assume the integration of `USB_API` into the application code to be unavoidable.
 As such, `USB_API` and associated code is to reside in `uc-impl`, along with (for now) a standardized set of descriptors.
 Applications desiring customized descriptors must make the necessary changes to the library in the uC implementation layer.

+  - Delays in `usb.c` and `usb_irq_handler.c` have been replaced to use standard driverlib functions instead.
+The `USB_determineFreq()` function in the original USBAPI implementation is eliminated.
+When the application does not use MCLK frequency scaling (controlled in `application.h` by APP_ENABLE_MCLK_SCALING), the GCC delay intrinsic is used to provide a more size-efficient delay implementation.

 Interrupt Handlers
 ------------------